wdc3iii/website/_posts/2016-04-19-Coursework.markdown

 title:      Example Post
 author:     Will Compton
 tags: 		  coursework
-subtitle:  	This is an example post in the coursework category
+subtitle:  	This is an example post in the undergraduate category with a coursework tag
-category:   coursework
+category:   undergraduate
 ---
 <!-- Start Writing Below in Markdown -->